Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Trying On Separatec’s Long Leg Boxer Briefs

 I wore these Separatec long-leg boxer briefs for two days to test them out.
-They were excellent at the gym, as I would suspect.
+As I suspected, they were excellent at the gym.
 They felt comfortable throughout the day and are softer than some of the other synthetic boxer briefs I own.
-The synthetic material – 88% polyester – dries pretty quickly.
+The synthetic material—88% polyester—dries pretty quickly.
 I always recommend synthetic materials with at least 10% elastane for sweating activities, and these Separatec boxer briefs deliver with 12% elastane.

 At home, I felt relaxed wearing them around the house with no pants.
 Their longer-length legs provided more cover-up for the neighbors in case they saw inside.
 At the same time, as it was hot, I would have preferred wearing shorter underwear as my legs were getting warm.
 If I weren’t trying them out for this blog post, I would have switched to trunks or briefs because of the weather.